alsonleej/tp/docs/UserGuide.md

 * Consecutive spaces in name are removed. e.g. "Alice&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Tan" will be read as `Alice Tan`.
 * Multiple  tags can be added at once by prefixing each tag with `t/`.
-* Tags must contain only letters and numbers, without spaces.
+* Tags should not be blank and must contain only letters and numbers, without spaces.
 * If person does not already exist in FirstImpressions, the person is created.

 <div markdown="span" class="alert alert-warning">:exclamation: **Warning:** <br>